 When it comes to power options in Linux distros, there are Logout, Shutdown, Suspend, and Hibernate functions.
 Logout and Shutdown are self-explanatory.
 Let’s learn what is Hibernate and Suspend operations and the differences between them.

-Suspend is same as Sleep in Windows.
+Suspend is the same as Sleep in Microsoft Windows.
 This mode doesn’t power off your computer.
-RAM is still powered during the entire suspend state and so the computer will still be consuming power all the time.
-This mode is not a great choice for laptops as battery will get drained.
+RAM is still powered during the entire suspension state, and so the machine will still be consuming power all the time.
+This mode is not an efficient choice for laptops as the battery will get drained.

-When waked up from Hibernation, the session contents from swap gets copied back to RAM and so it takes more time than sleep to get the PC into working state.
+When waked up from Hibernation, the session contents from swap gets copied back to RAM, and so it takes more time than sleep to get the PC into a working state.

-Why some Linux distros don’t have Hibernate enabled by default?
+Why don’t some Linux distros have Hibernate enabled by default?